zacstewart/zacstewart.github.io/README.md

 Still, doing each one of those steps one-at-a-time was pretty tedious.
 We can package it all up using a construct provided by scikit-learn called a Pipeline.

+# Pipelining

-It does exactly what it sounds like: pipelines a series of steps into one object which you train and then use to make predictions.
-We can use it to merge our feature extraction and classification into one operation:
+A pipeline does exactly what it sounds like: connects a series of steps into one object which you train and then use to make predictions.
+I've written about [using scikit-learn pipelines][pipelines] in detail, so I won't redo that here.
+In short, we can use a pipeline to merge our feature extraction and classification into one
+operation:

 ```python
 from sklearn.pipeline import Pipeline